codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-go-application-to-production.md

 A [Capsule](https://codecapsules.io/docs/FAQ/what-is-a-capsule/) provides the server for hosting an application on Code Capsules.

-Navigate to the "Capsules" tab.
-Once there, click the yellow `+` icon on the top right of the screen to add a new Capsule.

-To create a new Data Capsule for your Space follow the instructions below:

-1. Choose "Persistent Storage", your Team and Space.
-2. Choose your payment plan.
-3. Click "Create Capsule".

 Navigate to the "Space" containing your recently created Data Capsule and click the yellow `+` icon on the top right of the screen.
 Follow the instructions below to create a Backend Capsule:

 1. Choose "Backend Capsule", your Team and Space.